Hello parents 🌙

 This article is from a chiropractic perspective about introducing a pillow into a child's sleep routine.

 Why?
 Because, their head is still significantly bigger than the width of their shoulders.
-What I mean is this; an average adult’s shoulder width is equivalent to their width of their head - and so when an adult lays on their side, there’s a big drop in the angle of their neck toward the mattress.
+An average adult’s shoulder width is equivalent to their width of their head - and so when an adult lays on their side, there’s a big drop in the angle of their neck toward the mattress.
 Therefore it needs support for the neck to stay aligned with the rest of the spine.
-In toddlers, the shoulder will sink into their mattress a bit, and their head will hit the pillow keeping their neck inline with their spine.
+In toddlers however, the shoulder will sink into their mattress a bit, and their head will hit the pillow keeping their neck inline with their spine.

 Additionally, toddlers are renowned for their nocturnal acrobatics, frequently changing sleeping positions.
 Consequently, a pillow may not serve its intended purpose when consistently repositioned throughout the night.